 As security documents are small in size, the number of Level 1security features should be kept to a minimum.
 These are the elements that can be verified by a quick visual check.

 With just a few 'eye-catchers' in place, the most important features can be recognized swiftly and easily.

 A "less is more" approach maximizes the visibility and usability of the document.
 The aim is to make it complex in terms of the details, but simple for control officers.

 And there's more.

-high level of durability will survive the required validity period without significant visual change.
-They will therefore make more difficult targets for the fraudsters.
+Documents with a high level of durability will survive the required validity period without significant visual change.
+They will, therefore, make more difficult targets for the fraudsters.